zukisoft/servicelib/servicelib/readme.txt

 >> SERVICE TABLES
 	- need to illustrate a main() function
 	- describe OWN vs SHARED processes
+	- how to use multiple OWN services in a single executable (need command line)

 >> INSTALL/REMOVE
 	- with sc